 Where in Mallorcan towns the likelihood of finding Indian and Thai food is quite low, the neighbourhood of Santa Catalina is like a food map of the world.
 For a high concentration of international restaurants, Santa Catalina is the place to be.
 Plant-based options are also more common here – propelled largely by the area’s focus on yoga, sustainability and alternative medicine.

 The narrow lanes of La Lonja also promise a wealth of delicious places to eat including the funky Beatnik restaurant at Purohotel and Sadrassana.
-Otherwise, Plaza Raimundo is a good area for cool and trendy eateries such as La Vieja and Raimundo Burger.
+Otherwise, Plaza Raimundo is a good area for cool and trendy eateries such as La Vieja, Raimundo Burger and La Maleva.

 You’ll never be short of a place to eat with Helen Cummins’ tried and tested list of recommended restaurants in Palma.
 Bon profit!